jsom1/jsom1.github.io/_walkthroughs/Forge.md

 ![sudol]({{https://jsom1.github.io/}}/_images/htb_forge_sudol.png)
 </div>

-The user can execute python3 and a script called *remote-manage.py*.
+The user can execute python3 and a script called *remote-manage.py* as sudo, without providing a password.
 Let's have a look at that latter:

 ````
 #!/usr/bin/env python3